8go/matrix-eno-bot/README.md

 - Thanks a lot to the people that have already contributed!
 It is so appreciated! :heart:
 - Enjoy and have fun with it, it is cool, and easily extensible.
 Adjust it to your needs!
-- Pull Requests on :octocat: are welcome :)
+- Pull Requests on :octocat: are welcome :)  See feature-requests on `isuues` page for ideas.

 ---